Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Conclusions

 \textit{v)} We applied the \citet{Wolf_2010} mass estimator to both the dark matter and stellar component over the entire orbital history of the dwarfs.
 For dark matter, we observed a clear correlation between the accuracy of the estimator and the orbital phase.
 This is partially related to the asphericity of the dark matter halo induced by tides; however, the ratio of the minor to major axes does not typically drop below 0.9 and is, therefore, unlikely to dominate the effect.
 For the stellar component, there is no such clear correlation as the stars are significantly more bound and ``shielded'' by the dark matter.
 Nevertheless, for dwarfs on particularly eccentric orbits, we find a correlation between estimator accuracy and orbital phase also in the stars.
 This is likely due to the more enhanced tidal shocks in these objects \citep{gnedin_shocks}.
 Our results suggest that the orbital phase of the satellite should be taken into account when interpreting the results of the mass estimator, particularly in cases where the stellar population is extended and likely approaches the size of the dark matter component, such as ultra-diffuse galaxies like Crater II and Antlia II \citep{craterii,antliaii}.

-\textit{vi)} We applied the non-parametric Jeans code {\sc pyGravSphere} \citep{Read_2017,Genina_2020} to our sample of simulated dwarfs and found that the severity of tidal effects had no significant effect on the quality of the density profile recovery, aside from the ability to model the outer parts of the dark matter profile, which is partially related to the density slope priors that we set.
-Only for Ursa Minor in the `heavy' potential, we have observed an inflated velocity dispersion at the peri- and apocentre snapshots, which led to an inference of a \textit{more cuspy} central density profiles.
-For the rest of the dwarfs, the quality of the recovered density profiles has followed the pattern already known with similar, isolated, mocks with a typical underestimation of the density at small radii and overestimation at large radii \citep{Read_2017, breaking_beta}.
-This is the result of the ``smoothness'' constraint on the broken power-law density profiles, combined with the tendency for the virial shape parameters to be either under or over-estimated if the true extent of the maximum possible sample of observational data is not fully known (see the Appendix~\ref{sec:iso_scp} and the discussion in \citealt{read_draco}).
-We suggest that the virial shape parameters estimated only for the available extent of observational data \citep{richardson}, without any extrapolation, should be used as lower limits on the virial shape parameters of {\sc pyGravSphere} models.
+\textit{vi)} We applied the non-parametric Jeans code {\sc pyGravSphere} \citep{Read_2017,Genina_2020} to our sample of simulated dwarfs and found that the severity of tidal effects had no significant effect on the quality of the density profile recovery when analysing only bound stellar tracers, aside from the ability to model the outer parts of the dark matter profile, which is partially related to the density slope priors that we set.
+We conclude that, for the sample of dwarfs considered in this work, the presence of unbound stars in kinematic samples likely poses a greater challenge to Jeans models than the dynamical perturbations due to tides themselves.